kobefurner/tictactoe/README.md

-Tic Tac Toe game built using WPF and C# in Visual Studio
+Tic Tac Toe game built using WPF, .NET, and C# in Visual Studio